Beyond Classical Attention: Quantum Attention for Scalable Computation: Introduction

 \begin{definition} Given matrix $Q \in \R^{n \times d}$, $K \in \R^{n \times d}$, $V \in \R^{n \times d}$, the goal of attention computation is to compute

 where $A \in \R^{n \times n}$ and $D \in \R^{n \times n}$ is a diagonal matrix

-Here ${\bf 1}_n$ is a length-$n$ vector where all the entries are ones. \end{definition} We note that the straightforward classical implementation of computing the above attention matrix takes $O(n^2d)$-time.
+Here, $\exp(\cdot)$ is applied to each entry of $QK^\top$, and ${\bf 1}_n$ is a length-$n$ vector where all the entries are ones. \end{definition} We note that the straightforward classical implementation of computing the above attention matrix takes $O(n^2d)$-time.
 In spite of the success of attention mechanisms in many fields \cite{kkl20,dkod20,rsvg21,cld+20,kvpf20,wlk+20}, such an expensive runtime hinders their full potential.
 Meanwhile, the phenomenon of attention sparsity has been widely discussed by many researchers \cite{kkl20,cgrs19,jcm+21,cdw+21,zsz+23}.
 Therefore, it is natural to leverage the sparsity of matrices to accelerate the computation process.
-In this paper, we present an assumption on matrix $A$ with respect to $(\tau, k)$, where each vector $A_{i,*}$ where $i \in [n]$ contains at most $k\leq n$ elements greater than $\tau$.
-The assumption is based on a phenomenon observed by researchers \cite{zsz+23}.
+In this paper, we present an \emph{approximately sparse assumption} on matrix $A$: each row of the matrix $QK^\top$ contains at most $k$ elements greater than $\tau$ (see Definition~\ref{def:tau_k}).
+This assumption is based on a phenomenon observed in LLM literature \cite{zsz+23}.
+We remark that even with this sparsity assumption, any classical algorithm that can output all of these large entries in $QK^\top$ for general $k$ and $\tau$ still needs $n^{2-o(1)}$-time unless the Strong Exponential Time Hypothesis (SETH) is false (see Lemma~\ref{lem:attention_lb}).